Helena Fernández

 Personalised prompts and saved comparisons keep decisions tied to budget and feasibility.

-Idealista Remake shows how a mature platform can evolve by reorganising information, clarifying decisions and connecting product logic with a stronger brand vision.
+Idealista Redesign shows how a mature marketplace can evolve by reorganising information, clarifying decisions and strengthening comparison flows.